 The nozzle is the device that water passes through as it leaves the head to be dispersed onto the landscape.
 Irrigators rely on different nozzles to vary the quantity of water dispersed during the watering cycle, as well as the distance that water is to be thrown by each head.
 The amount of water distributed over a given area per minute can be doubled or tripled by choosing the correct nozzle.

 Zone valves are the mechanical devices that turn the water on and off to the individual sections of the system.
 Water meters and water service lines cannot provide enough water to water an entire yard at once, so the system is typically broken up into several individual zones or stations.

 The concept of “zones” also allows the professional irrigator to group areas (e.g., flower beds, turf) based on watering need (e.g., full sun, part shade).
 Valves are typically installed near the area they water.
 Sometimes valves can be installed above the ground and grouped in a “manifold” near a water source.
 There are two basic types of valves being used today:

 Seldom installed today, manual valves require a person to turn them on and off (with a wrench or valve key).
 Existing manual valve systems can be easily upgraded to automatic control by a professional contractor.

-How sensors work is quite simple: they interrupt the electrical flow from the controller that would otherwise activate the valve.
+Sensors work quite simply.
+They interrupt the electrical flow from the controller that would otherwise activate the valve.
 The sensor does not interfere with the controller’s program.